SqueezeMe: Mobile-Ready Distillation of Gaussian Full-Body Avatars

-In the human body, nearby particles of skin, hair, and clothing move together.
-So far in this paper, we have produced one corrective for each Gaussian, which allows Gaussians to move independently.
-If we can leverage the correlation among nearby Gaussians to reduce the number of correctives, this will reduce the number of outputs in the decoder, yielding a speedup.
-In other words, we wish to decouple the number of Gaussians from the number of correctives, and we want to reduce the number of correctives.
+\paragraph{Corrective Sharing.} While the static components of Gaussians need to be high-frequency, nearby particles of skin, hair, and clothing move together, making the displacements mostly low-frequency.
+Based on this observation, we propose to reduce the degrees of freedom in the correctives.
+More specifically, we group nearby Gaussians together and let them share the correctives.
+This effectively reduces the required rows of a linear matrix, leading to significant memory and computational time reduction on mobile.

-While the decoder from Equation~\ref{eqn:uv_space_gaussians} produces 256x256x37 output, we modify the decoder to produce a smaller 64x64x37 output.
+While the decoder from Equation~\ref{eqn:decoder} produces a size 256x256x37 output, we modify the decoder to produce a smaller 64x64x37 output.
 For notation, we call the modified decoder $D_{GCS}$, where GCS is short for Gaussian corrective sharing.
 This reduces the number of correctives from 65536 to 4096.
-During training, we take the output of $D_{GCS}$ and use $\texttt{Nearest}$ interpolation to upscale it from 64x64 to 256x256 = 65536 correctives.
-This has the effect of "sharing" corrective for each 4x4 neighborhood of Gaussians in UV-space.
+During training, we take the output of $D_{GCS}$ and use $\texttt{Nearest}$ interpolation to upscale it from 64x64 to 256x256 = 65536 correctives.\footnote{We experimented with both bilinear interpolation and nearest interpolation.
+See supplementary material for details.} This has the effect of "sharing" correctives for each 4x4 neighborhood of Gaussians in UV-space.
 For notation, we abbreviate $\texttt{Nearest}$ upscaling as $Up$.
-And, similar to Equation~\ref{eqn:uv_space_gaussians}, we use a mask $M$ to reduce the number of correctives from 65536 to 60381.
 During training, we compute the Gaussians for one frame of animation as